Recruitment can make or break your Panhellenic sorority chapter, and the haters better believe you’ll pull together some lit recruitment week events.

 There are guidelines and a schedule all chapters follow, brining all Greeks together on the same page.

-Most importantly, you’re more likely to get the high-quality recruits that’ll make your sorority strong from a Panhellenic rush.
+Most importantly, you’re more likely to get the high-quality recruits that’ll make your sorority strong from a Panhellenic recruitment.

-OmegaFi wants your chapter to get the most out of rush week.
+OmegaFi wants your chapter to get the most out of recruitment week.
 Let’s talk about Why Panhellenic Recruitment Rules Matter for Sororities.

 Greeks Are a Campus Community.
 Panhellenic Recruitment Rules Reinforce That.

-You might bristle a little at this and say, “Rush is war!
+You might bristle a little at this and say, “Recruitment is war!
 We’re in it to win it!”

 You’re partly right: You still have an obligation to your national sorority and chapter to bid the best new sisters you can.